MonashBioinformaticsPlatform/2015-09-28-rbioinformatics-intro-r/M1-start.md

 ## A t-test or two

 R has many statistical tests built in.
-A classic tests is the t test.
+A classic test is the t test.
 Do the means of two vectors differ significantly?

 ~~~{.r}